The Wellbeing Team at St Mary MacKillop College

 Students are referred to our counsellors for many reasons ranging from individual self esteem, family circumstances, and peer relationships through to serious mental health issues.

-Referrals to Josie and Leonie most often occur when a staff member has concerns for a particular student, sometimes this may be due to a specific incident, but it often results from a noticeable change in a student’s behaviour, attitude, attendance etc. Referrals also come through student self or peer referral and occasionally as a result of a parent request made to a House Leader.
+Referrals to Josie and Peta most often occur when a staff member has concerns for a particular student, sometimes this may be due to a specific incident, but it often results from a noticeable change in a student’s behaviour, attitude, attendance etc. Referrals also come through student self or peer referral and occasionally as a result of a parent request made to a House Leader.
 All referrals are welcome and encouraged.
 Some issues are resolved quickly, whilst others require ongoing intervention and possibly even referral out to a more specialised support provider.
 What is important to remember is that the earlier action is taken, quite often the easier the resolution.